HughG/holygradle-plugins/developer-readme.md

 ## clone/update the plugins
 ## if necessary, follow the "getting started" steps detailed above
 ## add your println/log entries to the plugins for helping to diagnosing the problem
 ## use "gw -PnoIntegTest pubPR" to build.
 This by-passes integration tests (which would fail with your added printlns).
-This will default to publishing <user>-SNAPSHOT
+This will default to publishing <user>SNAPSHOT-0
 ## now to force the user's build script to use the snapshots you've just published, set the property "systemProp.holygradle.pluginsSnapshotsUser=<user>" in your %GRADLE_USER_HOME%/gradle.properties file.
 ## before fixing, try to add a new integration test that replicates the issue, to help verify the fix and prevent future regression